 So there you have it!
 A perfectly incompatible couple!

-Ironically, Byron and Annabella had at least two common interests which included a dislike for music and for the Waltz which was the fashionable dance of 1812 and they would meet at a Waltzing Party hosted by Lady Caroline at Melbourne House but that is for another story!
+Ironically, Byron and Annabella had at least two common interests which included a dislike for music and for the Waltz which was the fashionable dance of 1812 and they would meet at a Waltzing Party hosted by Lady Caroline at Melbourne House.

 And as the negotiations about their separation reached an impasse in March 1816, Annabella was still collecting her sentiments’ on paper: